paul-wolf/djaq/README.md

     virtualenv -p python3 .venv

+Activate the virtual environment:

+    source ../.venv/bin/activate

-The module itself does not install Django and there are not further requirements.
+The module itself does not install Django and there are no further requirements.
 The example Django application is in ./bookshop.
 To install dependencies for the sample application:

     cd bookshop
     pip install -r requirements.txt

+Make sure the virtualenv is activiated!
 The sample database is already part of source code now (sqlite).

-To start issuing queries, activate the virtual environment:

-    source ../.venv/bin/activate

 The example application comes with a management command to run queries:

     ./manage.py djaq "(Publisher.name, max(Book.price) - round(avg(Book.price)) as diff) Book b"  --format json

 If using in code, you would do this:

-    from xquery.exp import XQuery as Q
+    from xquery.exp import XQuery as XQ
-	xq = Q("(avg(b.price) as average_book_price) Book b"
+	xq = XQ("(avg(b.price) as average_book_price) Book b"
 	print(xq.json())

 There are several generators to choose from to iterate records: